altizure/dev-docs/en/api.md

 ## 3. Try out API in your browser

-It is very convenience to test the API in browsers, because it provides instant feedback on the query results and details inline documentations.
+It is very convenience to test the API in browsers, because it provides instant feedback on the query results and detailed inline documentations.
 After the testing, you can easily copy and paste the query string to your code and trigger the API call.

 We take Google Chrome as an example.
 Other browsers supporting extensions, e.g. Firefox, should work too.